Aliases for RELA Gene

 GeneCards Summary for RELA Gene

 RELA (RELA Proto-Oncogene, NF-KB Subunit) is a Protein Coding gene.
-Diseases associated with RELA include Ependymoma and Histoplasmosis.
-Among its related pathways are Activated TLR4 signalling and HTLV-I infection.
+Diseases associated with RELA include Ependymoma and Reticuloendotheliosis.
+Among its related pathways are RANK Signaling in Osteoclasts and AGE/RAGE pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
 An important paralog of this gene is REL.

 UniProtKB/Swiss-Prot for RELA Gene